 Scum & Villainy Wretched Ball

-This Fu lion bred with Godzilla is the brainchild of Buzzard Guts, who made sure to give it the kind of eyes that might suck your soul in if you stare for too long.
+This Fu lion bred with Godzilla is the brainchild of UME Toys, who made sure to give it the kind of eyes that might suck your soul in if you stare for too long.
 Whatever this creature is, it probably wants to eat your soul after it’s done with your flesh.

 The ghosts, ghouls, homunculus, sea beasts, anthropomorphic spiders, and other horrors in jellykoe’s whimsical scare squad are so creepy-cute you can’t stand it.